Welcome to the OUT Adventures Family!

 If you are happy with the level of service provided by your group leader, we recommend that you reward them with a US $5-10 tip per day.Back to index

 Phone +51 1 2436598

-If you have an airport transfer confirmed and have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Joining Point hotel by taxi, located outside of the arrivals hall.
+If you have pre-booked an airport transfer and have not made contact with our representative within 20 minutes of clearing customs and immigration, please call our Lima Operations Emergency phone number locally at 96768-8820.
+If you can't get through, we recommend that you make your own way to the Joining Point Hotel.

 No refund is available on missed transfers or portions of your trip owing to a different flight arrival or delayed flight arrival.
 Any additional cost incurred in order to meet up with your group is at your own expense.

 We don't expect any problems but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to your OUT Adventures group leader, or leave a message for your trip leader.
 Alternatively, contact our head office at +1-416-531-8795.Back to index

 Calle Siete Ventanas No 207